ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 ## Showing the Service Logs

-You can use the `lcp log` command to display the service logs of your DXP Cloud project's.
+You can use the `lcp log` command to display your DXP Cloud project's service logs.
 Here are some common examples.

-Check the logs from all services of a given project:
+See all of a project's service logs:

 ```shell
 lcp log --project <projectID>
 ```

-Check the logs from all services of a given project in a given environment:
+See all of a project's service logs in a given environment:

 ```shell
 lcp log --project <projectID> --environment <environmentID>
 ```

-View the logs of a specific service in a project:
+View the logs of a given service in a project:

 ```shell
 lcp log --project <projectID> --service <serviceID>
 ```

-View the logs of a specific container of a service:
+View the logs of a given service container:

 ```shell
 lcp log --project <projectID> --service <serviceID> --container <containerID>
 ```

-View the logs of a specific project in a given interval of a time:
+View a project's logs from a given time interval:

 ```shell
 lcp log -p <projectId> --since "4 hours ago" --until "30 minutes ago"
 ```

-View the logs of a specific project in a given interval of a time in Japanese:
+View the logs of a specific project in a given interval of a time in French:

+View a project's logs from a given time interval in a different language.
+This example displays the logs in French:

 ```shell
 lcp log --since "il y a 1 jour" --until "hier" --lang "french" -r st